rootstrap/blog/content/Android Arc Components - Amaury Ricard.md

         add:addPersonAdapter="@{viewmodel.personAdapter}" />
 ```

-Also we can integrate DataBinding with Live data but that's for another post.
+Also, we can integrate DataBinding with LiveData, but that's for another post.

 - ### Conclusions: